YU000jp/logseq-plugin-show-weekday-and-week-number/readme.md

 ### Quarterly Journal / Yearly Journal 🆕

-> Note: Quartely Journal is only valid if the page title format for Weekly Journal is set to `yyyy/qqq/Www`.
+> Note: Quartely Journal is only valid if the page title format for Weekly Journal is set to `yyyy/qqq/Www` or `yyyy-qqq-Www`.
 - Access from the hierarchical link of the Monthly or Weekly journal.
 The page will be generated and the template will be applied.

 ### Slash Command for week-number